majdrezik/Chat-Room-Client-Server/README.md

 # Project Base for Vaadin and Spring Boot

-This is a simple chat room where 2 different userrs can chat in the same room. in case of one user joined late, he/she can see the last 30 messages.
+This is a simple chat room where different userrs (more than 2) can chat in the same room. in case of one user joined late, he/she can see the last 30 messages.

 ## Running the Application